Dawn of DC: Publication history

 In October 2023, Superman with the 7th issue of its current volume celebrated its (legacy) 850th issue in an oversized special.

 Titans: Beast World, the Titans-centric event started in November 2023, with the main series being written by Tom Taylor featuring art by Ivan Reis, Danny Miki and Lucas Meyer.
 The event tied in to both Titans and Nightwing, also written by Taylor.

 At New York Comic Con 2024, DC Comics announced the "Superman Superstars" initiative occurring in the Action Comics series.
 The initiative began in January 2024 with creators Jason Aaron and John Timms for the story arc I, Bizarro in Action Comics #1061-1063.
 Following I, Bizarro, Joshua Williamson, Rafa Sandoval and Miguel Mendoca took over for the next story arc, House of Brainiac, a cross-over between Superman and Action Comics from April to June 2024.
 The next team to take over the initiative is Gail Simone and Eddy Barrows in #1067-1069 with the story Superman and the Challenge from the Stars.

 In July 2024, DC comics published the next company-wide summer event, Absolute Power written by Mark Waid and drawn by Dan Mora.
 The event consists of the titular four-issue mini-series.
-The event uses threads built up in series published throughout the Dawn of DC, including the character of Failsafe from the events of the Batman series written by Chip Zdarsky with art by Jorge Jimenez, from Batman (vol. 3) #125–130 and #144-148.
+The event uses threads built up in series published throughout Dawn of DC, including the character of Failsafe from the events of the Batman series written by Chip Zdarsky with art by Jorge Jimenez, from Batman (vol. 3) #125–130 and #144-148.
 Along with the Brainiac Queen, a new character created by Brainiac introduced during the events of House of Brainiac.
 The event lasted from July to October 2024, with the effects of the event leading into the new DC publishing initiative, DC All In, from Scott Snyder and Joshua Williamson.